 Notes

-You can play around with the ingredients in this one – I love adding a tin of chickpeas or butter beans to the sauce for a protein hit and to bulk it out.
-You can skip the olives if you don’t like them, or switch out the feta for halloumi.
+INGREDIENT NOTES: You can play around with the ingredients in this one – I love adding a can of chickpeas (garbanzos), butter beans or white beans to the sauce for a protein hit and to bulk it out.
+You can skip the olives if you don’t like them, or switch out the feta for halloumi, mozzarella or cheddar.

-I love serving the meatballs piled on top of creamy, super smooth hummus with soft garlic flatbreads on the side, with garlic butter potatoes, orzo, steamed rice, a chopped salad, steamed greens or even piled into soft bread rolls.
+SERVING SUGGESTIONS: I love serving the meatballs piled on top of creamy, super smooth hummus with soft garlic flatbreads on the side, with garlic butter potatoes, orzo, steamed rice, a chopped salad, steamed greens or even piled into soft bread rolls.
+A drizzle of tahini yogurt sauce or green tahini is great too.

-This is a great dish for meal-prep.
+STORAGE SUGGESTIONS: This is a great dish for meal prep.
 It’ll last for 5 days in an airtight container in the fridge, and as mentioned above, you can use it in lots of different ways throughout the week.
 It also scales easily.

-If you want to get ahead, assemble the bake in the dish up to a day in advance and store in the fridge, covered in foil.
+PREP AHEAD: If you want to get ahead, assemble the bake in the dish up to a day in advance and store it in the fridge, covered in foil.
 Then just pop into the oven to bake when you’re ready.

 - Category: weeknight